Adult Literary Arts

 Two jurors are selected each year.
 One juror is chosen to evaluate poetry submissions and a second juror is responsible for reviewing short stories.
 Winners are notified by the end of March and their works are then displayed at our annual Westmoreland Arts & Heritage Festival for visitors to read.
 All cash prize winners and honorable mention recipients are also invited to read their works live onstage at the Festival.

-If you are typing directly onto the entry form, you must save the application to your computer before adding the requested information.
-Close the application and reopen the application from your computer.
+If you are typing directly onto the entry form, you must download the application to your computer before adding the requested information.
+Close the application and reopen the downloaded application from your computer.
 Once you add the information re-save the document before printing or attaching to an email.
+If the signature field is missing, try updating your Adobe.
+This usually fixes the issue.

 Postmark Deadline: APRIL 22, 2022